Great Sphinx of Giza: Hole in the Sphinx's head

-Johann Helffrich visited the Sphinx during his travels in 1565–1566.
-He describes that a priest went into the head of the Sphinx, and when he spoke it was as if the Sphinx itself was speaking.
+During his travels between 1565 and 1566, Johann Helffrich visited the Sphinx and described how a priest entered the head of the Sphinx, and when the priest spoke, it was as if the Sphinx itself was speaking.
 Many New Kingdom stelae depict the Sphinx wearing a crown.
-If it in fact existed, the hole could have been the anchoring point for it.

-Émile Baraize closed the hole with a metal hatch in 1926.
+If it in fact existed, the hole could have been the anchoring point for it. Émile Baraize closed the hole with a metal hatch in 1926.